kr-colab/disperseNN2/docs/source/vignette.rst

 - population density is 2.5 individuals per km\ :math:`^2`
 - recombination rate is 1e-8 crossovers per bp per generation

 With values for these nuisance parameters in hand we can design custom training simulations for inferring :math:`\sigma`.
 If our a priori expectation for :math:`\sigma` in this species is somewhere between 0.4 and 6, we will simulate dispersal rates in this range.
+100 training simulations should suffice for this demonstration, plus 100 more for testing, so we need 200 total simulations.

 Below is some bash code to run the simulations using ``square.slim``.